millsjn/dev-user-guide-in-md/00-cover.md

 Last Modified: 03/21/2025

 ## Navigation
-- Navigate through the sections for detailed guidance.
+- Click on any of the sections for detailed guidance.
 - You can always return to this page by clicking on "Back to Home" at the bottom of each section page.